 In Spring 2002, Cesaria Evora resumed her French tour but also extended it to the rest of Europe and the Mediterranean.
 During this frantic tour, she performed in Croatia, Ukraine, Poland, Russia, Iceland, Morrocco, Greece, Italy, Switzerland and Germany.
 She was then to be seen at the Summer Festivals.

 These days Cesaria has left the bad old days of alcoholism and poverty far behind.
 The singer has built a huge house in Mindelo, where she likes to entertain family and friends at a table piled high with Catchupa (a traditional Cape Verdean dish).
-Cesaria is also reputed to be a generous hostess, regularly handing out money and gifts to her friends, neighbours and grandchildren.
+Cesaria is also reputed to be a generous hostess, regularly handing out money and gifts to her friends, neighbors and grandchildren.
 Meanwhile, the legend of Miss Perfumado - the woman who rose from rags to riches with her haunting rendition of the morna and the simple acoustic accompaniment of the cavaquinho (the Cape Verdean guitar) - lives on, delighting thousands of enthusiastic fans worldwide.